 Table of Contents

-Everybody loves chicken, and once your family and friends get a taste of these smoky and delicious chicken thighs, they’ll think you’re some kind of wizard smoker!
+Everybody loves a good chicken recipe, and once your family and friends get a taste of these smoky and delicious chicken thighs, they’ll think you’re some kind of wizard smoker!

 There’s no magic involved in making these saucy and meaty thighs.
-Just a bit of Traeger know-how, good quality ingredients, and some time because you can’t rush a good smoke.
+Just a bit of Traeger know-how, good quality ingredients, and a little bit of time because you can’t rush a good smoke.

 I looove my pellet smoker.
-I love how easy it is to set and hold a specific temperature, and with various pellets out there, I can mix and match meats and smoke to get the perfect flavor combinations.
+I love how easy it is to set and hold a specific temperature, and with various pellets out there, I can mix and match meats and smoker recipes to get the perfect flavor combinations.

-Deep pellet flavor is more important in long smokes as more of the smoke flavor penetrates the food, but you’ll still get plenty of smoky goodness even in shorter cooking thighs.
+Deep pellet flavor is more important in long smokes as more of the smoke flavor penetrates the food, but you’ll still get plenty of smoky goodness even in shorter cooking thighs or whole smoked chicken.
 Plus, I have some tips below on how I always amp up the flavor on my pellet grill.

 What Are The Best Pellets For Smoking Bone-In Chicken Thighs?